FMLA Lawyers in California

 Unfortunately, employers don’t always follow the law.
 Workers are often denied FMLA leave or face retaliation for exercising their rights.

-If you believe your employer violated your rights under FMLA, our experienced Los Angeles lawyers can help.
-At Lawyers for Employee and Consumer Rights (LFECR), we represent employees who were fired for taking leave.
+If you believe your employer violated your rights under FMLA, our experienced California lawyers can help.
+At Lawyers for Employee and Consumer Rights (LFECR), we represent employees whose FMLA rights have been violated, whether through denial of leave, interference with their right to take it, or retaliation after they exercised it.

 I can not speak highly enough.
 An immense thank you to my attorney and the entire team!
 Very professional, communicative and highly knowledgeable.
 Will recommend.